COVID-19 Symptom: Chest Pain

 Q: How do you treat chest pain from COVID?

-In addition to treating the underlying cause, getting some rest and avoiding strenuous activity can help relieve the pain., you may be prescribed analgesics or muscle relaxants to help with the chest pain.
+A: Besides treating the underlying cause, getting some rest and avoiding strenuous activity can help relieve the pain.
+You may be prescribed analgesics or muscle relaxants to help with the chest pain.
 If your chest pain persists, a doctor can also inject a steroid into the chest wall to relieve pain.